lyushisyan/lyushisyan.github.io/_posts/2026-06-20-normal-umklapp-collective-heat-flow.md

 > A Normal process conserves total crystal momentum, but it can still redistribute and partially relax heat current because heat current is not generally proportional to crystal momentum.

-## 3. What Normal scattering actually does
+## Where Normal and resistive processes drive the distribution

 Normal collisions rapidly exchange energy and momentum among phonon modes while preserving the total energy and crystal momentum.
 Repeated N scattering does not drive the system directly toward the stationary Bose--Einstein distribution